The Stigma Against Medical Marijuana: Part Two

 But i believe that it has changed my life for the better, if not saved it.

-Our bodies do have cannabinoid receptors for a reason!
+And I believe that our bodies do have cannabinoid receptors for a reason!

 There’s a book called “The body keeps the score” by

 Realigning my thoughts and teaching my body different techniques to cope has been the best thing for me.
+And it could be for you too.

 I carry so much anxiety in my guts, and it literally sucks the life out of me at times.